meanbee/magecert/sales.md

 The payment methods all inherit this.
 By default, they include Cc, Checkmo, Free and several others.
 Validation is performed here, which can be specific to the payment method, e.g. Cc, or handled in the abstract method, e.g. Checkmo.

-## Pay versus Capture

-*Capture* acquires the funds for an invoice, based on the specific payment method.
-While *Pay* is the method where the totals are updated on the invoice.

 ## Saving to database

 ### Invoices